Dikaaff/FE-dashboard-getcore/README.md

   # Dashboard Getcore

   This is a code bundle for Dashboard Getcore.
-The original project is available at https://www.figma.com/design/htD9hR2yvwDnm5FnfsQiR3/Dashboard-Getcore.
+The original project Fronend for Getcore.

   ## Running the code